Resources

 Fluency: Research and Teaching Strategies

-Research Digest No. 6 from the Appalachian State University defines fluency, provides suggestions for assessment and instruction, and lists additional resources and references.
+Chapter 5 of "Applying Research in Reading Instruction for Adults" defines fluency, provides suggestions for assessment and instruction, and lists additional resources and references.

 Fluency Techniques for STAR/EBRI Volunteers